 First of all, what is bioidentical hormone therapy?

-BHT is a prescription drug regimen for women in meopause.
+BHT is a prescription drug regimen for women in menopause.
 It uses drugs with the same molecular structure as natural female hormones — the ones your body produced on its own before menopause.
 Since drug companies cannot legally patent a bioidentical formula, they have developed synthetic versions.
-These are the drugs prescribed in traditional hormone replacment therapy.
+These are the drugs prescribed in traditional hormone replacement therapy.

-Since young women produce two major reproductive hormones, estrogen and progesterone, BHT uses bioidentical replicas of both.
+Just as young women produce two major reproductive hormones (estrogen and progesterone), BHT uses a bioidentical replica of each.
 A number of estrogen-like bioidentical hormones are available.
 And one progesterone-like bioidentical hormone is available.
 Most women using bioidenticals take one of each.

 Some bioidentical hormones are FDA-approved.
 That means you can get them with a prescription at any neighborhood pharmacy.
 Others must be specially formulated at a compounding pharmacy, according to a doctor’s specific instructions.